Ipswich Massachusetts Village Green Memorial

 Erected 1896 by Ipswich Historical Society.

 Location.
 42° 40.602′ N, 70° 50.132′ W. Marker is in Ipswich, Massachusetts, in Essex County.
-Marker is at the intersection of S. Main Street and S. Village Green, in the median on S. Main Street.
+Memorial is at the intersection of S. Main Street and S. Village Green, in the median on S. Main Street.
+Marker is located in the median at the intersection of S. Village Green and S. Main Street.
 Touch for map.
-Marker is located in the median at the intersection of S. Village
+Marker is in this post office area: Ipswich MA 01938, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Agawam - Ipswich (approx. 0.2 miles away); Gen. James Appleton Memorial (approx. 0.2 miles away); Revolution of 1689 (approx. 0.3 miles away); Pillow Lace (approx. half a mile away); Ipswich Massachusetts War Memorial (approx. 0.6 miles away); Brig Falconer Memorial (approx. 0.7 miles away); Masconomet Sagamore of the Agawams (approx. 3.2 miles away); John Wise House (approx. 3.4 miles away).
 Touch for a list and map of all markers in Ipswich.

 Credits.
 This page was last revised on August 25, 2016.
-This page originally submitted on August 23, 2016, by James R. Murray of Elkton, Florida.
-This page has been viewed 184 times since then and 18 times this year.
+It was originally submitted on August 23, 2016, by James R. Murray of Elkton, Florida.
+This page has been viewed 211 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on August 23, 2016, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.